chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 ##### endpoints
 * /plugins
-  * return list of plugin and versions:
+  * return list of plugin and versions
 * /plugins/index
   * return all plugins’ metadata used in main page
 * /plugins/{plugin_name}